alikureishy/ROBO-followme-project/README.md

 #### Batch Normalization

-Batch Normalization was used at the end of every convolution step in the network, which helped tremendously with regularization by normalizing the outputs of that convolution across each mini-batch.
+Batch Normalization was applied to the output of every convolution step in the network (whether it was a regular convolution or a separable convolution) by normalizing the outputs of that convolution across each mini-batch.

 ## Network Architecture